alecnicolas/forum/README.md

 ###### General
-- Each account is only able to delete or edit its own posts.
+- Each account/email is only able to delete or edit its own posts.
-- When editing or deleting posts, either refresh the page or press `GET ALL` again.
+- When **editing or deleting posts**, either **refresh** the page or press `GET ALL` again.
 This would automatically refresh locally, but the auto-refresh doesn't work after deploy.
+(UX problem)
-- Can create an account through Okta or use the provided login below.
+- Can create an account through Okta or use one of the provided logins below.

-##### Login Info:
+###### Test Login Info

-- User: john.doe@example.com
+1. User: john.doe@example.com
    - Password: Password1!

----
-- Alt User: howard.washington@example.com
+2. Alt User: howard.washington@example.com
    - Alt Password: Password1!